-- Typically we have up to 30 payslips a month returned as ‘addressee unknown’.
-These are followed up but it means those staff don’t have one when they are paid, this will be avoided with the introduction of ePayslips.
+- Before typically we had up to 30 payslips a month returned as ‘addressee unknown’.
+These were followed up but it meant those staff didn't have one on pay day.
+Digital payslips solved this issue.

-- It is more secure; payslips delivered via internal mail are often left in open internal mail pigeon holes in public areas
+- It is more secure; payslips delivered via internal mail were often left in open internal mail pigeon holes in public areas

-- Staff don’t have to manually request reprints of payslips and other documents for mortgage applications and tax returns; currently due to the paper originals being misplaced or not received we get regular requests for reprints.
+- Staff don’t have to manually request reprints of payslips and other documents for mortgage applications and tax returns; previously due to the paper originals being misplaced or not received we got regular requests for reprints.

 - Staff who are off sick, on holiday, on parental leave or otherwise absent can still get their payslips as the service is available 24/7/365 from anywhere in the world, including via a Smartphone App (available for both Android and Apple phones).